Encrypted headless Raspberry Pi running Gentoo

 # make -j6 Image.gz modules dtbs

 Install the kernel modules.
-Do this before generating the initramfs, since the initramfs uses the modules created from this step.
+Complete this step before generating the initramfs, since the initramfs uses the modules created from this step.

 # make -j6 modules_install

-Run make install to generate the initramfs since it’ll be needed to decrypt and mount the root filesystem. -j6 doesn’t appear to provide any benefit here.
+Run make install to generate the initramfs since you’ll need it to decrypt and mount the root filesystem. -j6 doesn’t seem to provide any benefit here.

 # make install